Amazon needs to get a handle on its counterfeit problem

 eBay has since launched a way to authenticate luxury items, which relies on a team of experts that receive the products and inspect them to ensure that what the customer is buying is legit.
 In a statement, eBay said, "Consumers can shop eBay's 1+ billion items with confidence, knowing we have key partnerships and processes in place with rights owners to ensure a trusted shopping experience."
 Alibaba did not reply to our request for comment.

 Ultimately, if Amazon doesn't want counterfeit goods to be a widespread issue, it will need to be more transparent about its efforts to combat it.
-And, most importantly, it will need to start taking more responsibility for third-party sales through its FBA service.
+And, most important, it will need to start taking more responsibility for third-party sales through its FBA service.